Parks & Recreation

 RESERVE A TOWNSHIP PARK FACILITY

 Some Township park facilities are available for you to reserve for a group event by submitting a Park Reservation Application.
-Facilities available to reserve include picnic pavilions and athletic fields at Silver Lake Recreation Area and River East Recreation Area.
+Facilities available to reserve include picnic pavilions and athletic fields at Silver Lake Recreation Area and River East Recreation Area, which should be ready for reservations by 2024.
 Reservations are available on a first-come, first-served basis.
 Before submitting your application, we recommend that you call the Township at 231-941-1620 to verify that the facility you would like to reserve is available.